Jefther37/MY-PORTFOLIO-GROUP-393-ASSIGNMENT/README.md

 # 🌐 Jefther Simeon Afuyo – Personal Portfolio

 Welcome to my personal portfolio website!
 This is a fully responsive one-page web portfolio designed to showcase my skills, projects, and experience as a software developer and a Communication and Media specialist passionate about tech, sustainability, and design.
+This  a group 393 assignment which was done in collaboration by the following members:
+1. Jefther Afuyo
+2.

 ## 🧑‍💻 About Me